Akiyuki Shinbo: Early career

 After graduating from college, Shinbo entered the industry as an animator in the early 1980s at Bebow, the studio founded by Tomonori Kogawa, and shared a room with colleague Hirotoshi Sano.
-His time at Bebow was brief, and he soonafter joined Kaname Production, but quickly left to join Masahito Yamashita's animation collective Studio Oz.
+His first job in the industry, he was fired for showing up late at work all the time due to playing BurgerTime (1982) at an arcade. and he soon after joined Kaname Production, but quickly left to join Masahito Yamashita's animation collective Studio Oz.
 He joined the group sometime during their rebranding to the name Studio One Pattern (supposedly due to confusion with another animation studio named OZ).
 He and Studio One Pattern colleague Shinsaku Kozuma shared a room for some amount of time during his tenure with the group.
 Although not much is known about Shinbo's time as an animator, due to a lack of sources and a lack of credits, Kozuma stated that he was good at drawing.
 His earliest known given credit in the industry is GeGeGe no Kitarō 3rd Series episode 3 (1985).
 However, he worked on several other productions uncredited—the full extent of which is not known—some of which he and those who know him have confirmed, such as Serendipity the Pink Dragon (1983), Igano Kabamaru (1983), and GoShogun: The Time Etranger (1985).